marcsg/reuso-reprova/README.md

 # reprova-reuso

 ## Alguns Tópicos da Disciplina utilizados
+* Using java libraries such as: Apache Commons Math
 * Runtime configuration usando Qualifiers
+* Layered architecture: Controller -> Service (Business logic) -> Data Layer (Repository)
-* Layered architecture
+* Lombok annotations
+* Aspect Oriented Programming:
-* ControllerAdvices - funcionam como facades (??)
+    * ControllerAdvices
+    * Aspect to log execution time
+    * Aspect to filter results of some methods
+* Design Patterns
+    * Builders
+    * Strategies / Factories to generate exams by criteria:
+        - number of questions and random
+        - number of questions and average grade
+        - total time

 ## Some implemntation decisions
-* Question grades for a given semester can be updated but only entirely.
+* Question grades for a given semester can be updated but only entirely (not individul grades).
 The existing grade list will be replaced by the new one.
 The statistics are re-calculated on every grade update.

 Create question